-- xviii.
-Deficiency 18- The GNs only require the suspension, and not prohibition, of a new or existing business relationship or transaction when verification of identity cannot be completed.
-This matter would be fixed by the prohibition of establishing a business relationship or carrying out a transaction without proper identification and verification, according to the proposed Regulation 13 of the POCA Regulations. - xix.
-Deficiency 19- General weaknesses in implementation of CDD, especially for beneficial owners and bearer share companies.
-This matter has yet to be addressed but would partly be solved by CDD provisions with regard to beneficial ownership (Regulation 6). - 13.
-The status of Recommendation 13 and Special Recommendations IV is as noted in the previous follow-up reports, which is that these Recommendations remain outstanding.
-However, it should be acknowledged that some of the deficiencies identified for these Recommendations have been addressed, as follows: - i.
+- i.
 Deficiency 1- The two-part threshold for filing of SARs does not meet the requirement of R.13.
 With regard to this deficiency, it is important to clarify that according to paragraph 406 of the DAR, it referred to the need to modify article 46(3) of the previous POCA, which lead to the interpretation that only complex or unusual or similar transactions were to be disclosed or reported.
 Currently, section 127 of POCA 2013 provides for the making of disclosures to the FIU by Money Laundering Reporting Officers (MLROs) of Service Providers.
 MLROs are required to disclose knowledge, suspicion or reasonable grounds for such knowledge or suspicion that a person is engaged in money laundering, to the FIU as soon as reasonably practicable.
 In turn, MLROs receive information from any person or service provider in the same terms, that is, reports based on suspicion or reasonable grounds for knowledge or suspicion of a person being engaged in money laundering.
 Therefore, this recommendation has been addressed.
-In the same way, Section 17 of the draft Anti-Terrorist Financing and Proliferation Act, 2014 (expected to be approved May 2014), provides for the making of disclosures to the FIU where a person knows or suspects or has reasonable grounds for knowing or suspecting that a another person has committed or attempted to commit a terrorist financing offence.
+In the same way, Section 17 of the draft Anti-Terrorist Financing and Proliferation Act, 2014 (expected to be approved before the end of 2014), provides for the making of disclosures to the FIU where a person knows or suspects or has reasonable grounds for knowing or suspecting that a another person has committed or attempted to commit a terrorist financing offence.
 The Terrorist Financing offence is defined in Section 6-10 of the draft Act and includes, inter alia, the provision and use of property for use in terrorism, using or possessing property with the intention that it is used for the purposes of terrorism. - ii.
 Deficiency 2- Offshore insurance and banks are reporting at a very low level.
-With regard to this deficiency, Authorities indicated that number of SARs filed by International Banks has gradually increased, from ten (10) in 2010, to twenty two (22) in 2014. - iii.
+With regard to this deficiency, Authorities indicated that number of SARs filed by International Banks has gradually increased, from ten (10) in 2010, to forty three (43) as of October 2014. - iii.
 Deficiency 3- SAR filing guidance is outdated, the last update was in 2004, contributing to low quality SARs.
 This matter has yet to be addressed.
 However, Authorities indicated that a substantive amount of training has been provided to financial institutions and this has resulted in an increase in number and quality of SAR reporting, as mentioned above, for instance, for International Banks.
 Furthermore, all financial institutions are required to and maintain AML/CFT manuals of (policies and procedures which include guidance on SARs and suspicious activity indicators.
 Also, SAR forms have been updated and made available through the SVG FIU Website.

-iv.
-Deficiency 4 (specifically related to SR. IV) - There is no requirement in UNATMA or POCA to file SARs for transactions or financial activities that could constitute or be related to financing of individual terrorists or terrorist organizations.
-This matter will be addressed through the Anti-Terrorism Bill which is on its final stage of enactment (this process could take one (1) to three (3) months).
+Same situation from previous follow-up remains: training is ongoing with the various financial entities and service providers. - iv.
+Deficiency 4 (specifically related to SR. IV) There is no requirement in UNATMA or POCA to file SARs for transactions or financial activities that could constitute or be related to financing of individual terrorists or terrorist organizations.
+This matter will be addressed through the Anti-Terrorism Bill which, as indicated in the previous follow-up report, is on its final stage of enactment (this process could take one (1) to three (3) months), and is expected to be in place by the end of 2014.
+Notwithstanding the pending amendment, it is important to mention that POCA Regulation 25 makes reference to both the obligation of reporting money laundering and terrorist financing and services providers do in fact provide quarterly reports on whether they have identified any activity related to terrorist financing. - 11.
+Authorities also indicated that an AML/TF Code with Guidance Notes will be established before the end of 2014.